You can have a brilliant RETTO 2022

 So, curb your enthusiasm!
 Enjoy the fresh air, the unbelievable scenery to your right (and everywhere) and count your lucky stars you are alive at this very moment.
 It’s a special place, so why rush it?
 Save your muscle glycogen and be the power athlete on the climbs much later when it’s just you and gravity having a tussle.
 You know who always wins anyway.

 Talking of glycogen, nutrition is really the factor that will make or break your race, whether you’re well trained or not.
 So put a big portion of your planning into that in the final days.
 Have you got enough food, and do you know when you need to consume it?
 What works on flat terrain at low heart rate is not going to be the same as what you need when running over the hard terrain of Retto.

-Kane Reilly knows about that.
+Salomon athlete Kane Reilly knows about that.
 “The Retto may only be 40km, but it doesn’t offer too many easy cruising sections.
 Due to the nature of the route, it’s important to have a solid tried-and-tested nutritional plan, and to start taking food in early on and consistently throughout.”

 Some people set a regular interval alarm on their wrist watch to remind them, while others use their internal biological clock to eat when the terrain allows.
 Trial both of these in your longer training runs if you haven’t already done so naturally.

-Valuable tips to save your Retto legs
+Tips to save your Retto legs

 - Walk the climbs steadily.